pattertj/Moon/_drafts/2018-01-30-Iterating-On-the-Smart-Home-Part-Two.md

 Finally, I needed to setup OwnTracks on my phone.
 [OwnTracks.org](http://owntracks.org/) provides links to both the iOS and Android app's.
 Once installed, there are a few pieces of information to configure.

-Using the same Server and Port as before, configure your phone for the same host settings
+Using the same Server and Port as before, configure your phone for the same host settings:

 ![Host Setup](/assets/img/SmartHomePart2/host.png)

 Within "Authentication",  set up the username and password matching your phone's user account from CloudMQTT.
 The Device ID and Tracker ID can be anything you want.

 ![Identification Setup](/assets/img/SmartHomePart2/identifcation.png)

 Within Reporting, make sure "Automatic Location Reporting" is enabled.

 ![Reporting Setup](/assets/img/SmartHomePart2/reporting.png)

 At this point, your phone should be setup to start broadcasting your location to Cloud MQTT.
 You can validate this from your CloudMQTT log's where you should see traffic flowing in.